Music 65 lecture notes

 • Output assignments: to tape or hard-disk tracks.
 Select an output bus or “direct”.
 Output buses can also be used for sub-mixes: e.g., group all the drums to two faders.

 • Aux sends for processing.
 Aux buses allow multiple tracks to go through a single processor, so all tracks get same reverb for example, but you can adjust how much reverb is added to each track.
-Pre/Post-fader switch=usually set to post-fader so effects go away when track is faded out.
+Pre/Post-fader switch usually set to Post.

 • Monitor mix: control room, studio playback.
 Solo button isolates source in monitors, but doesn’t change assignments or mix.
 “Solo in place” keeps pan position, otherwise comes up in mono.